egebremichael/College_app/README.md

 ### Campus Map

 To view the campus map, tap the "Map" icon.
-It uses Google Maps API and is linked to the internet.
+It uses Google Maps API and is linked to the internet.(not fully implemented)

 ### Resources

 To access a list of campus resources, tap the "Resources" icon.
 The Resources screen displays a list of various campus resources, such as the Wellness Center, Gym, Libraries, and more.
 Each resource is clickable and will open a corresponding website with more information when tapped.

 By following these simple steps, you can easily navigate the Scot Central App and make the most of its features.

+### Settings

+To access the settings which contains the light/dark mode, changing welcome message preferences or log out, click on the settings button on the top right corner of the app.

+### Additional Feature

+To access semester academic deadlines, click on the hamburger menu and click on the academic deadlines tab. (doesn't look so good right now)